flybywiresim/aircraft/README.md

 **Q: How do we report bugs?**

-A: Report bugs to us in the [Discord server](https://discord.gg/flybywire), under the #help channel, or by creating a GitHub issue.
-Just make sure to search for existing issues first before creating a new one.
+A: You can report bugs to us via the [#help channel](https://discord.gg/snueqJjDUN).
+Addtionally, you can start/create a GitHub issue (please make sure your issue is not already known and the same as another user).

 **Q: Why is my version not the same as what I see others using?**

 A: We have two versions, the Stable and Developer (Master).
 The Stable version is a 'snapshot' of the development which we regard as stable with the current version of the simulator.
 The Developer build is updated daily and is a constant work in progress and although we test thoroughly each update, minor issues may occur from time to time.
-If you find this to be the case, you can report these issues in #help in discord or via GitHub Issues (Check there is not an existing issue of the same nature as yours).
+If you find this to be the case, you can report these issues in [#help](https://discord.gg/snueqJjDUN) in Discord or via GitHub Issues (check there is not an existing issue of the same nature as yours).